-“Strep throat” is an illness caused by the streptococcus bacteria.
-The child with strep throat may have some or all of these signs:
+A child with strep throat may have some, or all, of these symptoms:

-- White spots on the back of the throat
+- White spots on back of throat, tonsils, or tongue

 - Trouble swallowing

 - A negative test means the sore throat may be caused by a virus.
-Antibiotic medicine is not given because it does not help viral infections.
+Antibiotic medicine does not help treat viral infections.

 How to Protect Others